 This holiday season we are grateful for all of our members who’ve given us the opportunity to continue our research in Egypt.
 Thanks to you, we are back in Giza and hard at work on three back-to-back field projects.

 We are so excited to be able to share this update from the field with you.
-Your membership or end of year donation will help ensure that 2022 will be our busiest and most exciting year yet!We have three major field projects we will be working on through 2022
+Your membership or end of year donation will help ensure that 2022 will be our busiest and most exciting year yet!

 We began this year’s fieldwork by digging pilot trenches in the soccer field that covers the southeastern part of the “Lost City of the Pyramids.”
 We’ve been waiting more than 20 years to see what is under the soccer field.
 Preliminary data from these trenches, along with new information from Pierre Tallet’s work at Wadi el-Jarf, hints that an undiscovered palace and harbor for the 4th Dynasty pyramid-building kings may be buried here!

 After a short break for the holidays, we will be returning to oversee the demolition of the soccer field and begin a major excavation of the buildings that remain untouched underneath.
 We are excited to once again work with young Egyptian archaeologists and have the opportunity to share with them our methods of systemic archaeology and site recording.
 We will also be working with a film crew from National Geographic to document and share our work as we search for the “Palace of Khufu.”

 How did the ancient Egyptians engineer Khufu’s Great Pyramid at Giza so precisely?
 Who were the thousands of laborers who raised the stones and how were they housed and fed?
 And how did mobilizing this colossal labor force transform Egypt?
-Watch “Decoding the Great Pyramid” to find out.
+Watch “Decoding the Great Pyramid” on PBS.com to find out.

 This year we are especially grateful to our members who’ve given us the opportunity to continue our work throughout this challenging year.
 Thanks to their support we were able to adapt to changing conditions and continue to search for clues to the development of Egyptian civilization and help to preserve Egypt’s heritage for the future.

-- While our spring excavation season was cut short, we were able to explore the Menkaure Valley Temple‘s foundations and finish excavating its southwestern side.
+- While our spring excavation season was cut short, we were able to explore the Menkaure Valley Temple‘s (MVT) foundations and finish excavating its southwestern side.